 Overall, the elective was an exceptionally positive experience that not only improved my knowledge and understanding of medicine and anatomy, but also helped me with my confidence and communication skills in consulting without supervision and in performing practical procedures.
 It was a valuable experience to work with people from another country and culture.
 Patients from all walks of life provided constantly changing practice for my communication skills and medical knowledge.

 Having spent five weeks in an orthopaedic department I am also confident that this is an area of medicine I would enjoy, and I am certainly going to pursue a career in orthopaedic surgery.

-This guidance was correct at publication 06/03/2009.
-It is intended as general guidance for members only.
+This page was correct at publication on 06/03/2009.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.